Trump paying tribute to Americans killed in Syrian attack

 Over the past month, Trump and others have appeared to adjust the Syria pullout timeline, and U.S. officials have suggested it will likely take several months to safely withdraw American forces from Syria.

 In a Dec.
 19 tweet announcing the withdrawal, Trump had said, “We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency.”
 He said the troops would begin coming home “now.”
-That plan triggered immediate pushback from military leaders, including the resignation of Defense Secretary Jim Mattis.
+That plan triggered immediate pushback from military leaders and led to the resignation of Defense Secretary Jim Mattis.

+In discussing the withdrawal decision, Trump has repeatedly spoken about how much he dislikes making calls and writing letters to the families of those killed while serving overseas.

+“It’s time to get our soldiers out, and it’s time to get our young people out,” Trump said during a post-Christmas visit to Ayn al-Asad Airbase is an Iraqi.
+“I don’t like sending those letters home to parents, saying that your young man or your young woman has been killed. … We’ve been doing it long enough.”

 Manbij is the main town on the westernmost edge of Syrian territory held by the U.S.-backed Syrian Kurds, running along the border with Turkey.
 Mixed Kurdish-Arab Syrian forces liberated Manbij from IS in 2016 with help from the U.S.-led coalition.